 Unrestricted Net Assets - Net assets available for use in general operations.
-Unrestricted board designated net assets consist of net assets designated by the Board of Directors for operating reserve.

 Temporarily Restricted Net Assets - Net assets subject to donor restrictions that may or will be met by expenditures or actions of the Association and/or the passage of time.